codeplaysoftware/portBLAS/README.md

 languages that enable users to easily fuse GPU kernels.

 SYCL-BLAS can be used
-- either as a header-only framework by including sycl_blas.hpp in an application and passing src as pass to the application include directory.
+- either as a header-only framework by including `sycl_blas.hpp` in an application and passing the `src` folder in the list of include directories
-- or as a library by including sycl_blas.h in an application.
+- or as a library by including `sycl_blas.h` in an application.

-All the relevant files can be found in the include directory.
+All the relevant files can be found in the `include` directory.

 There are four components in SYCL-BLAS, the *View*, the *Operations*, the *Executors* and the *Interface* itself.